ziuziakowska/linux/Documentation/arch/arm64/morello.rst

     to modify the ISA of the interrupted context by writing to the C64 bit of the saved PSTATE in ``sigcontext``.

+  * RB-sealed capabilities.
+The saved PCC should not be RB-sealed; unlike capability-based branch instructions, exception return uses the target capability as-is, without automatic unsealing.
+Explicit unsealing is therefore required to avoid a capability sealed fault.

 C64 ISA support
 ---------------